Description

 - Made from thick, heat-resistant leather (often cowhide or goatskin).

-– Extended cuffs for added protection against sparks and heat.
+- Extended cuffs for added protection against heat and sparks.

 - Ideal for welding, cutting, and grinding tasks.